spencerbertsch1/Linux_Server_Configuration/README.md

 1. `sudo ufw status` - This lets us see the current firewall status

-2. `sudo ufw default deny incoming` - This lets us see the current firewall status
+2. `sudo ufw default deny incoming` - This blocks all traffic into the server

-3. `sudo ufw default allow outgoing` - This lets us see the current firewall status
+3. `sudo ufw default allow outgoing` - This allows all traffic out of the server

-4. `sudo ufw allow 2200/tcp` - This lets us see the current firewall status
+4. `sudo ufw allow 2200/tcp` - This opens port 2200 for all tcp connections

-5. `sudo ufw allow www` - This lets us see the current firewall status
+5. `sudo ufw allow www` - This opens port 80 for www connections

-6. `sudo ufw allow 123/udp` - This lets us see the current firewall status
+6. `sudo ufw allow 123/udp` - This opens port 123 for all udp connections

-7. `sudo ufw deny 22` - This lets us see the current firewall status
+7. `sudo ufw deny 22` - This blocks all traffic on port 22

+8. `sudo ufw enable` - This activates the UFW

-8. `sudo ufw status` - This lets us see the current firewall status
+9. `sudo ufw status` - This lets us see the current firewall status

-After running `sudo ufw status`, the output should be the following:
+A way to check and make sure the firewall is configured correctly is to go to the Manage > Networking section of Amazon Lightsail and be sure that only ports 2200, 80, and 123 are open.
+If that is not the case, you can always update the firewall manually in Lightsail.

+Exit the current SSH connection by running `exit`, then run the following to SSH into the server through port 2200:

 `$ ssh -i ~/.ssh/Lightsail-key.rsa ubuntu@3.218.244.61 -p 2200`

 ## Step 5: Create new user account named grader

+Run the following commands in the Ubuntu command prompt to set up the grader user

+1. `sudo adduser grader`

+2. Come up with a good password and enter it

+3. `sudo visudo` - open the sudoers file

+4. Add the line `grader  ALL=(ALL:ALL) ALL` directly under the line `root    ALL=(ALL:ALL) ALL`

+5. Type `Ctrl-x` then `Shift-S` then `return` to save and exit

 ## Step 6: Give grader the permission to sudo